Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 West Virginia might not be the first place that comes to mind for skiing and snowboarding, but there’s actually a great resort here for winter sports.
-The Snowshoe Ski Resort is popular in the summer and fall months as well because concerts are held here regularly.
+Snowshoe Mountain is popular in the summer and fall because of the pleasant weather and outdoor events including concerts.
 Rather than a town, Snowshoe is an unincorporated community in Pocahontas County in the Allegheny Mountains.
-The Village at Snowshoe is the most commercialized area at the top of the mountain.
-The Grand National Cross Country Race is held here in the winter, and the mountain biking trails and golf courses open up when the season changes.
+The Village at Snowshoe is the most commercialized area, filled with shops and restaurants.
+The Grand National Cross Country Race is held here in the summer, and the mountain biking trails and golf courses open up as well.

-The reason that most people know Morgantown is that it’s the home to West Virginia University and its sports teams.
-There are quite a few neighborhoods in town worth checking out as well, including Suncrest, First Ward, and Sunnyside.
+The reason that most people know Morgantown is that it’s home to West Virginia University and its sports teams.
+One of the best weekend getaways in West Virginia, there are quite a few neighborhoods in town worth checking out as well, including Suncrest, First Ward, and Sunnyside.
+Besides the University, the area is also known for its outdoor activities, including kayaking, biking, and walking along one of the many walking trails.

 As the name suggests, Summersville is a wonderful destination to visit in the summer months.
 This town has a lovely lake and is a great home base to take day trips from.
 This Central West Virginia town has a quaint downtown area and is a haven for nature lovers.
 This is a perfect place to take a boat ride to relax or go whitewater rafting to get your adrenaline pumping.
 There’s a Potato Festival that’s held each year, and the colorful leaves are a welcome sight for visitors traveling during the autumn.